 Arrive at Baltra Airport and begin your Galapagos adventure aboard the Legend.
-Trek through the highlands of Santa Cruz, observe the famous giant tortoises in their natural habitat, walk inside surprising lava tubes; also visit Pit Craters created from the collapse of surface materials into chamber fissures underground.
+Trek through the highlands of Santa Cruz, observe the famous giant tortoises in their natural habitat, and walk inside surprising lava tubes.
+Visit Pit Craters created from the collapse of surface materials into chamber fissures underground.

 Today, visit Egas Port on Santiago Island.
 Most of the landscape is comprised of layers of rocks and lava flows.
-Observe great blue herons, striated herons, yellow-crowned night herons.
-The salt mines are an important historic spot because of salt exploitation.
+Observe great blue herons, striated herons, and yellow-crowned night herons.
+Visit the historically significant salt mines.
 Continue to Bartolome for a hike to the summit with impressive views of the eroded tuff cone of Pinnacle Rock.
 Enjoy time relaxing on the beach, snorkeling and viewing Galapagos penguins, sea turtles, among a great variety of colorful fish schools.

 Today you will have the opportunity enjoy a walk up a trail that leads to Dragon Hill.
 From here, you can enjoy lovely views of the bay.
 This is a nesting site for reintroduced land iguanas.
 Later, visit North Seymour Island, which has a major nesting colony of blue-footed boobies, and has the largest colony of the magnificent frigate bird.

 Explore Bachas Beach, one of the main nesting sites for sea turtles.
 Watch for turtles swimming in calm waters peaking their heads above the surface while fish, rays and small sharks circle below.
 White-tipped reef sharks can be seen beneath the boat.
 Sea birds, including pelicans, herons and egrets, all feed in the cove.
 There is a chance you could see flamingos too!

-Explore Santiago Island's Sullivan Bay covered by lava flows and interesting geological features formed during the last quarter of the 19th century.
+Explore Santiago Island's Sullivan Bay, covered by lava flows and mesmerizing geological features formed during the last quarter of the 19th century.